magarcia/python-producteev/README.rst

 Producteev: Python API
 ======================

-This is an awesome Python wrapper for the Github API.
+This is a Python wrapper for the Producteev API.

 Installation